Updated 5th January 2020

 Returning to fertility treatment

-As fertility clinics are re-opening across the country, not only do patients need to be mindful of re-starting treatment, but there may be additional considerations they need to make as a result of the Covid-19 pandemic.
+It has been deemed safe for fertility clinics to remain open across the country during the latest lockdown.
+However patients need to be mindful that there may be additional considerations they need to make as a result of the Covid-19 pandemic.

 Firstly, you may wish to ensure that your clinic is not charging extortionately for any unnecessary add-ons linked with Covid.
 Whilst it is expected that there might be a slight charge for additional PPE equipment, there are concerns that there may be unnecessary charges added on to treatments.
 This is already an issue being looked at within the fertility sector but is highlighted as a result of Covid.
 Therefore it is worthwhile checking the terms and conditions of business and clarifying with your clinic as to whether anything else is being added.

-Many patients are also concerned about the possibility of a second wave causing a further lockdown and therefore it is worthwhile speaking to your clinic about whether they have business contingency plans backed up, such as if another clinic could undertake the treatment if lockdown causes local closures.
+With the recent announcement of a further lockdown it is worthwhile speaking to your clinic about whether they have business contingency plans backed up, such as if another clinic could undertake the treatment if lockdown causes local closures.

-Coming into force in June 2020 are Covid regulations which are allowing a two year extension to the storage of gametes and embryos that were already frozen during the Covid-19 pandemic.
+On 1st July 2020 the Human Fertilisation and Embryology (Statutory Storage Period for Embryos and Gametes (Coronavirus) Regulations 2020 came into effect.
+The new Covid regulations allow a two year extension to the storage of gametes and embryos for those undergoing fertility treatment during the Covid-19 pandemic.
 Again, it would be prudent to check with your clinic as to any impact Covid may have had on storage issues.

 It is also worthwhile remembering that given the possibility of disruptions to fertility treatment again in the future, to ensure that your employer is aware of the requirement for leave for medical appointments moving ahead.